chapel-lang/chapel/doc/rst/language/spec/procedures.rst

   and the call qualifies the function name with the module name, see also :ref:`Importing_Modules`.

-   *Open issue*.

-   What should be the visibility of methods?
-Applying the above rules excludes, for example, the methods defined in the same module as the receiver type when that module is neither visible nor reachable through module uses or imports from the scope of the function call.
+- :math:`X` is a method and it is defined in the same module that defines the receiver type.

 .. _Determining_Candidate_Functions: